BestTimesToVisit.com Logo

 packing

-Pack comfortable walking shoes, as you'll be doing a lot of exploring on foot, especially in the Peace Memorial Park and on Miyajima Island.
-Also, consider bringing a small, portable umbrella or a light rain jacket, as Hiroshima can experience sudden showers, particularly during the spring and summer months.
+Pack comfortable walking shoes!
+You'll be doing a lot of exploring on foot, from the expansive Peace Memorial Park to the charming streets of Miyajima Island.
+Consider bringing a small, portable umbrella or a light rain jacket, as Hiroshima can experience sudden showers, particularly outside of the drier winter months.

 NEWVANGA Universal USB-C Travel Adapter (All-in-One)